 I am assigning this to me as I was playing with this over the weekend and will show you a simple proof of concept.
 Then I am open for further feedback and you can tell if you like the "github" approach more or better "do it on our own".

-#8 Updated by coolo over 5 years ago
+#8 Updated by coolo about 6 years ago

 And please make sure #8084 is implemented - which I consider more important than being able to follow the PR discussion within openQA.